-Measure Target for 2020/21 Actual July 2020 - June 2021 Partners' view of how useful Council's initiatives and support has been (annual survey) 1 Increased % satisfaction compared with previous year Not measured in 2019/20 Not commenced A survey conducted this year could not be compared to the previous year, due to the survey not being undertaken in 2019- 2020 reasoning that it would have been influenced by the COVID-19 alert settings and Council's provision of information and liaison about that.
+Measure Target for 2020/21 Actual July 2020 - June 2021 Partners' view of how useful Council's initiatives and support has been (annual survey) 1 A greater proportion (than in the benchmark) or more than 10% of the sample believes that Council's service is getting better Increased % satisfaction compared with previous year Not measured in 2019/20 In Progress A survey conducted this year could not be compared to the previous year, due to the survey not being undertaken in 2019-2020 reasoning that it would have been influenced by the COVID-19 alert settings and Council's provision of information and liaison about that.
 As part of Councils community engagement to develop a Wellbeing Plan in the coming year a comprehensive survey will be circulated to our partners to collate their views on Councils initiatives, partnerships, and collaborations as well as seek feedback on opportunities for improvement.